cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 2. Swap is not generally about getting emergency memory, it's about making memory reclamation egalitarian and efficient.
 In fact, using it as "emergency memory" is generally actively harmful.
+3. Disabling swap does not prevent disk I/O from becoming a problem under memory contention, it simply shifts the disk I/O thrashing from anonymous pages to file pages.
+Not only may this be less efficient, as we have a smaller pool of pages to select from for reclaim, but it may also contribute to getting into this high contention state in the first place.

 ---